Celery For Acne Treatment – Is It Safe And Effective?

 A study carried out to ascertain whether blood flow could be increased by consuming spinach, lettuce and celery, all containing nitrates, found that there was increase in the oxygenated flow of blood both at rest and exercise.
 The study also found a compound, 3-n-butyl-phthalide or 3 NBP which not only gives celery its distinctive taste when it combines with another compound known as sedanolide but 3NBP also significantly improved the flow of blood.
 It is worth noting that back in 2002; the Chinese government endorsed the use of 3NBP for treating cerebral ischemia.

-Yet in another large study, it was found that blood pressure was significantly lowered by three vegetables when consumed raw, namely, celery, scallions and tomato out of twelve other vegetables.
+In yet another large study3, it was found that blood pressure was significantly lowered by three vegetables when consumed raw, namely, celery, scallions and tomato out of twelve other vegetables.

 The convenience of consuming celery makes it a better choice in treating acne when compared kale or broccoli.